Alzheimer’s impact on the Hispanic community and how you can take part

 HOUSTON (KIAH) – As we continue to recognize Hispanic Heritage Month, CW39 Houston looked into the health concerns that impact many in the local community.

-In Texas, the state health department said there are nearly 400-thousand people over the age of 65 are living with Alzheimer’s.
-By 2025, that number is estimated to rise nearly 23 %.
+In Texas, the state health department said there are nearly 400,000 people over the age of 65 are living with Alzheimer’s.
+By 2025, that number is estimated to rise nearly 23%.

 To talk more about the impact Alzheimer’s has on the Hispanic community, Jorge Olvera, Director of Diversity Outreach, Alzheimer’s Association, stopped by the CW39 Houston Studios.